Alexander horned sphere

-The Alexander horned sphere is a pathological object in topology discovered by Alexander (1924).
+The Alexander horned sphere is a pathological embedding of the 2-sphere into 3-dimensional Euclidean space.
+The topological object was discovered by Alexander (1924).

 It is a particular topological embedding of a two-dimensional sphere in three-dimensional space.
 Together with its inside, it is a topological 3-ball, the Alexander horned ball, and so is simply connected; i.e., every loop can be shrunk to a point while staying inside.
 However, the exterior is not simply connected, unlike the exterior of the usual round sphere.